baihacker/pe/libraries_on_win64.md

      3. make

      4. The previous make may be failed: some object file can not be found because the corresponding module is not built.
 The corresponding fold has no object file.
-Please modify BUILD_DIRS to build those missing module only, and use make -B to build these modules.
+Please modify BUILD_DIRS to build **those missing module** only (if the dir list is 1 2 3 4 5 and folder 3 has no object files you can keep 3 4 5), and use make -B to build these modules.

      5. Revert the change in makefile in the previous step and try to make -B again.
 If the error specified in the previous step occurs again, use repeat the fix step.